-With any new company you need to offer something different and have a unique selling point.
+With any new company, you need to offer something different and have a unique selling point.
 Patternbank is an online textile studio and trend forecasting site.
 We have the largest community of textile designers selling their designs to buyers all around the globe.
-We offer the designs in several licensing formats: Our Standard License is for non commercial products The Extended License lets buyers use the designs on product for resale and our higher priced Premium License offers exclusivity to the buyer.
-Once a Premium License design is purchased from the site its removed and the buyer owns it out right.
+We offer the designs in several licensing formats: Our Standard License is for non-commercial products The Extended License lets buyers use the designs on a product for resale and our higher priced Premium License offers exclusivity to the buyer.
+Once a Premium License design is purchased from the site it’s removed and the buyer owns it outright.
 The lower Standard and Extended Licenses stay on the site and can be purchased multiple times (Royalty-free).
 The licenses offer different digital file formats with the higher priced Licenses offering editable design files.

 Going to the next level…